SeeedDocument/Seeed-WiKi/docs/Grove_System.md

 ##How to connect Grove to your board

 If there's no Grove connector on your board, you need a **Grove Expansion Board** which to attach the Grove modules.
 The Grove Expansion Board provides the processing power, and the modules offer the input sensors and output actuators of your system.
-There are many Grove Expansion Board for different platform already, they include Arduino UNO, Particle Phone, BeagleBone board etc.
+There are many Grove Expansion Board for different platform already, they include Arduino UNO, Particle Photon, BeagleBone board etc.

 | Arduino Base Shield| BeagleBone board | Arduino Mega |
 |----------|---------------------|--------------|